nirdeshacharya/.NetCoreCleanArchitecture/README.md

 # .NetCoreCleanArchitecture
 Clean architecture for .Net Core 2.0. minimum amount of code required for you to get you going.
-Very helpful for Nepali project.
-Also Identity &amp; user module already implemented.
+Very helpful specially for Nepali project.
+Also Identity(Roles,Users,etc.) &amp; user module already implemented.

 1) Clone the repo
 2) add appsetting with connection string to your database